Table of Contents

 “Remove unused Javascript” (or the latest: “Reduce unused Javascript”) is one of the most daunting PageSpeed Insights recommendations you can come across when testing your WordPress site performance.
 It’s also one of the most common, so you likely saw it in your performance report.

-Let’s understand what unused JavaScript files mean and what’s the impact on performance.
+Let’s understand what unused JavaScript files mean and and what the impact of JavaScript code is on performance.
 You’ll learn how you can remove or reduce them and improve your WordPress performance.

 Watch our video first, or just keep reading our article!